Tax and your payout

 When you're made redundant you'll receive information about your redundancy payments from your employer.
 Your payment will consist of up to three components:

 - genuine redundancy payment (the tax free portion).
-Note if you're over pension age, you're not eligible for a genuine redundancy payment and your entire payout will be treated as an ETP.
+Note if you're over aged 65, you're not eligible for a genuine redundancy payment and your entire payout will be treated as an ETP.

 Genuine redundancy payment